polypheny/PolyNOM/docs/overview.md

 ## Context Management

-For each layer in the PolyNOM ecosystem, a corresponding Python class is provided to encapsulate the relevant functionality.
-Each layer classe can only be instantiated in the context of their respective higher layer class.
+For each layer in the PolyNOM ecosystem, a corresponding python class is provided to encapsulate the relevant functionality.
+Each layer class can only be instantiated in the context of its respective higher layer class.
 The `Application` connects to an `Instance`.
-A `Session` must be created from an active `Application`.
+A `Session` must be created inside an active `Application`.
 A `Model` must be created within an active `Session`.
 All layer classes implement Python’s context manager protocol (`__enter__` / `__exit__`).
-This allows usage with the `with` statement to guarantee proper resource handling, maintain correct contextual relationships, automatically clean up or close resources when exiting a scope.
+This allows usage with the `with` statement to guarantee proper resource handling, maintain correct contextual relationships and to automatically clean up or close resources when exiting a scope.

 ### Example: